 Natural Bridges Media Board of Directors

 Rachel Anne Goodman has worked as a writer and radio producer for much of her career, earning a Peabody award for her work as Managing Editor for NPR’s The DNA Files radio series.
 She writes and broadcasts about environmental, social justice and sustainable agriculture topics.
 Her most recent radio documentary was the four-part series, Pastures of Plenty: A History of California’s Farmworkers which aired in the U.S. and Canada.
 She has hosted live radio interview shows in Virginia, Kentucky and California, including KUSP’s Talk of the Bay, where she interviewed thought leaders on the news of the day.
-She currently teaches at Cabrillo College and UC Santa Cruz in Community Studies, and College Ten’s Core Course.
+She currently teaches at UC Santa Cruz.
 She is one of the founders of KSQD, where she currently hosts Talk of the Bay and The Coast Ridge Ramble.
 She plays folk music with several local bands and writes songs.

 Ned Hearn